Mam language: Morphology

 Some paradigmatic examples from England (1983) are given below.
 Note that "Ø-" designates a null prefix.
 Additionally, ma is an aspectual word meaning 'recent past'.

-The Mam verb complex
+Mam verb complex

 Verbs in Mam can include inflection for person, aspect and mode, as well as auxiliaries in the form of directionals.
 The verb complex has distinct forms for transitive and intransitive verb stems depending in part on whether the complex cross-references one or two arguments.
 The lexical status of the verb complex is ambiguous.
 The inflections with vowels are phonologically independent (indicated by spaces).
 Transitive verb complexes with directionals have a dependent suffix.
 Two of England's examples of intransitive and transitive verb complexes are shown below.